Giving While Living

 Ubben saw Herazo’s move as an opening to make a direct impact on the future of PF patient care.
 The philanthropist, who served as a board leader and benefactor of several nonprofit organizations, said he would help his doctor launch new research on the condition.

 Before Herazo’s first day on the job, Ubben had already made a $1 million gift to USF Health.

 USF Health’s translational “bench to bedside” approach to medical research should speed the application of discoveries made by physician-scientists, including Herazo, to help patients.

 “We are delighted with this confluence of vision, talent and philanthropy,” said Dr. Charles Lockwood, USF Health senior vice president and dean of the Morsani College of Medicine.
 “The timing of Mr. Ubben’s gift is helping us to rapidly launch this important research to fight devastating lung conditions.”

-“For Sharon and I, we believe in giving while living,” said Ubben.
+“We believe in giving while living,” said Ubben.
 “We hope to exhaust our resources for the purpose of bettering mankind in some way by the time we pass away.”

 Beneath Ubben’s serious commitment belies a humble sense of humor.
-“While it probably won’t happen this way, we would love it if the last check we wrote was to an undertaker … and it bounced.”
+“While it probably won’t happen this way, we would love it if the last check we wrote was to an undertaker … and it bounced.